 Nigeria Subsidiary Laws

 Nigeria’s subsidiary laws stipulate certain requirements for LLCs to operate.
 For example, you need at least two shareholders and two directors of any nationality.
-Minimum share capital is $1, but it will take about $13,000 to go through the entire Nigeria subsidiary setup process.
+Minimum share capital is NGN 100,000 and companies with foreign shared holders must have a minimum share capital of NGN 10 million.
 It usually takes about six weeks for a company to incorporate if they follow all of the country’s subsidiary laws every step of the way.

 Benefits of Setting Up a Nigeria Subsidiary